 Other versions: The glass globe of the Raak globe floor lamp was used for table lamps, pendant lamps, chandeliers and wall lamps.
-Three colours of glass were made: Gray violet, smoked brown or bright natural glass.
+Three colours of glass were made: Grey violet, smoked brown or bright natural glass.

 These floor lamps were designed in the late 1950s by Frank Ligtelijn, he was a jewelry designer.
 They were a big success and were produced for many years.